kedacore/keda-docs/content/docs/1.5/scalers/aws-cloudwatch.md

 **Parameter list:**

-- `identityOwner` - Receive permissions on the Cloudwatch via Pod Identity or from the KEDA operator itself (see below).
+- `identityOwner` - Receive permissions on the CloudWatch via Pod Identity or from the KEDA operator itself (see below).

-> When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the Cloudwatch.
+> When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the CloudWatch.
 Additional Authentication Parameters are not required.

 ### Authentication Parameters